You're My Hero (web series)

 You're My Hero is a Canadian comedy web series, which premiered in 2023 on CBC Gem.
 The series stars Sean Towgood as Ian, a young man with cerebral palsy navigating the pressures of establishing his adult life as a wheelchair user.

 The cast also includes Tina Jung, Vas Saranga, Tara Spencer-Nairn, Christian Smith, George Alevizos, Joanne Latimer, Cassidy Civiero, Julie Nolke, Gwynne Phillips, Sharjil Rasool, Rob Baker, Jillian Rees-Brown, Jason Huska, Masini McDermott, Lenoxcia Sutherland, Maieko Sagara and Ali Hassan.

 Jung and Spencer-Nairn both received Canadian Screen Award nominations for Best Supporting Performance in a Web Program or Series at the 12th Canadian Screen Awards in 2024.

 On July 31, 2024, Canadian professional wrestler Chris Jericho confirmed a second season had been filmed and would premiere in 2025.
 Jericho will also make a guest appearance in the new season.

+Release

+You're My Hero was first announced in February 2023, and released on CBC Gem the following month.
+In February 2025, it was announced that all six episodes of season 2 would premiere on March 14, in honor of National Cerebral Palsy Awareness Month.
+It was also announced that wrestler Chris Jericho and comedian Colin Mochrie would guest star.